-I turn now to address the constitutional issues raised by Mr Chilisa, in the specific context of the facts and circumstances of this case.
+I turn now to address the constitutional issues raised by Mr. Chilisa, in the specific context of the facts and circumstances of this case.
 My discussion of the constitutional arguments is premised on the agreed facts and a list of documents referred to in the admitted facts.

-In his final submissions, Mr Chilisa representing the applicant, has alleged breach of a number of the applicant's constitutional rights, which I have referred to earlier in this judgment.
+In his final submissions, Mr. Chilisa representing the Applicant, has alleged breach of a number of the Applicant's constitutional rights, which I have referred to earlier in this judgment.

-Before I discuss and determine the validity of the said arguments, I must first answer the question whether the constitution also applies to the respondent.
+Before I discuss and determine the validity of the said arguments, I must first answer the question whether the constitution also applies to the Respondent.
 I do so with some trepidation and diffidence because of the novelty and or complexity of the issues involved, particularly in the context of our jurispondence and or jurisdiction.

-Mr Chilisa has urged me to hold that Botswana Building Society is bound to observe the Bill of Rights given that it operates in a public domain, for the benefit of the public and that government is a shareholder.
+Mr. Chilisa has urged me to hold that Botswana Building Society is bound to observe the Bill of rights given that it operates in a public domain, for the benefit of the public and that government is a shareholder.

-From the onset, I must indicate that no evidence was placed before me indicating that government is a shareholder of the respondent.

-I am aware that in the Jimson case supra my brother Legwaila JP made a finding, on the basis of the evidence led in the said case, that government was a shareholder of the respondent.
+From the onset, I must indicate that no evidence was placed before me indicating that government is a shareholder of the Respondent.
+I am aware that in the case of Rapula Jimson v Botswana Building Society IC 35/2003, my brother Legwaila J.P. made a finding, on the basis of the evidence led in the said case, that government was a shareholder of the Respondent.
 No such evidence was led before me.

 That the government is a shareholder is not in the admitted facts.
-I can therefore not hold that government is a shareholder of the respondent.
+I can therefore not hold that government is a shareholder of the Respondent.
 It is trite that a judge cannot use a finding of fact made by another judge in a different case.

-It would appear to me that the starting point to understand the nature and character of the respondent is to read the Building Societies Act (Cap 42:02).
-In my view, a reading of the Building Societies Act supports the preposition or the view that the respondent is a private organization.
+It would appear to me that the starting point to understand the nature and character of the Respondent is to read the Building Society Act Cap 42:02.
+In my view, a reading of the Building Societies Act support the preposition or the view that the Respondent is a private organization.

-It is for the above reasons that I find that the respondent is a private organization that certainly operates in the public domain.

-I am also clear in my mind that the respondent cannot be held to be a statutory body simply because it is established under the Building Societies Act.
+It is for the above reasons that I find that the Respondent is a private organization that certainly operates in the public domain.
+I am also clear in my mind that the Respondent cannot be held to be a statutory body simply because it is established under Cap 42:02.
 Such logic would render all companies or all societies public bodies.

-I also do not think that the respondent is a state organ as ordinarily understood in constitutional law.
+I also do not think that the Respondent is a state organ as ordinarily understood in constitutional law.
 Ordinarily, in constitutional law, organs of the state refers to such institutions such as the executive, the legislature, the judiciary and or departments of governments.

-The question of the application of a bill of rights to organs of the state and the substantive issues relating to discrimination with respect to the dismissal of an employee who tested HIV positive were traversed in detail in the South African case of Hoffman v South African Airways (2002) 21 ILJ 2357 (CC).
-In the above case, Hoffman applied for a position as a cabin attendant with South African

-Airways.
-He successfully completed a four stage interview process and a medical examination, and was found to be a suitable candidate for the position.
+The question of the application of a bill of rights to organs of the state and the substantive issues relating to discrimination with respect to the dismissal of an employee who tested HIV positive were traversed in detail in the South African case of Hoffman v South African Airways 2000(2) ILJ CC 2357.
+In the above case, Hoffman applied for a position as a Cabin Attendant with South African Airways.
+He successfully completed a 4 stage interview process and a medical examination, and was found to be a suitable candidate for the position.

-However, when the results of an HIV test came back positive, his medical report was altered to read 'HIV Positive' and 'unsuitable' and he was denied the position of cabin attendant.
+However, when the results of an HIV test came back positive, his medical report was altered to read 'HIV Positive' and 'unsuitable' and he was denied the position of Cabin Attendant.

-The Constitutional Court held that South African Airways had unfairly discriminated against Hoffman and that this was a violation of the equality clause.
+The Constitutional Court held that the South African Airways had unfairly discriminated against Hoffman and that this was a violation of the equality clause.